srcmake/cpp-stl-algorithms/README.md

 We don't need to store it in a variable, but we will.
 Otherwise we'd pass in directly in the algorithm call.
 Capture any variables in this scope inside of the [].
 Put any parameters in the ().
 */
 auto srcLambda = [](int i)
 	{
 	return i > 2;
 	};

-// Use STD's count_if algorithm.
+// Use STL's count_if algorithm.
 int count = count_if(srcVec.begin(), srcVec.end(), srcLambda);

 std::cout << count << std::endl;